SeeminglyScience/MockingPSClassesPoC/README.md

 # PSClass Mock Proof of Concept

-This module is a proof of concept for a potential wy to add PowerShell class mocking functionality for test scripts.
-The demo is fully functional, though I have not done any extensive tets, only enough to know it works.
+This module is a proof of concept for a potential way to add PowerShell class mocking functionality for test scripts.
+The demo is fully functional, though I have not done any extensive tests, only enough to know it works.
 This module is intended to be a demonstration only.

 If anyone wants to build this into a proper implementation feel free to reach out if you run into issues.